chromaui/chromatic-docs/test.md

 ## Merge

-If you accept all the changes, the build will "pass", and future builds whose stories have the same appearance will pass.
+If you accept all the changes, the build will "pass".
+Future builds whose stories have the same appearance will pass.

 If you deny any of the changes, the build will "fail" and you will need to make code changes (and thus start a new build) to get the build to pass.